2025 SIU Edwardsville Cougars men's soccer team: Postseason

-The OVC Championship semifinal was fourth seeded SIUE versus top-seeded reular season champion Lindenwood on its home field.
-The Lions fairly well dominated the Cougars during the first half, getting off twelve shots (6 on goal) to the Cougars' four (0), and the home teame scored twice.
+The OVC Championship semifinal was fourth seeded SIUE versus top-seeded regular season champion Lindenwood on its home field.
+The Lions fairly well dominated the Cougars during the first half, getting off twelve shots (6 on goal) to the Cougars' four (0), and the home team scored twice.
 In the second half, with Carles Zomeno back on the field, the Cougars from the quarterfinals returned, monopolizing the offense and playing solid defense, outshooting the Lions 10 to three.
-However, the home squad packed in its defnse and refused to let the visitors scored.
-The Cougars finish their season with a 6-11-2 record.
+However, the home squad packed in its defnse and refused to let the visitors score.
+The Cougars finished their season with a 6-11-2 record.
 Lindenwood, the regular season champion is 14-2-3 and will play in Saturday night's OVC Championship game.
+Through the season, the Cougars lost six games to five schools that made the NCAA Championship tournament.

 Honors

 Two days ahead of the start of the 2025 OVC Championship in St. Charles, Missouri, SIUE's defender Wes Gibson, midfielder Carles Zomeno, and forward Evan Howard were named to the ALL-OVC First Team.
 Howard and goalkeeper Noah Scheidweiler were named to the OVC All-Newcomer Team.

 Following Lindenwood's defeat of Houston Chriistian in the OVC Championship game, the OVC All-Tournament Team was announced.
 Cougar midfielders grad student Ethan Hackenberg and freshman Dan Murray were named to the eleven member squad.